 They may as well put on a blindfold while they go about their day.

-But with the advances in A.I., there are readily available Digital Body Language (DBI) solutions, so why are companies actively choosing to ignore this glaring issue?
+But with the advances in A.I., there are readily available predictive analytics solutions, so why are companies actively choosing to ignore this glaring issue?

 To summarize some of the common replies we hear: